-- Batched sync of mailboxes

-- Periodic differential sync

-- Manually resyncing Integrated Sentry with Exchange
+- "Batched sync of mailboxes " below - "Periodic differential sync" on the next page - "Manually resyncing Integrated Sentry with Exchange" on the next page

 Batched sync of mailboxes

 Starting with version 6.1, Integrated Sentry performs a full sync of the entire list of mailboxes and devices in batches.
 In case of a failure, the sync restarts where it had stopped.
 This reduces the time needed for a full sync, and it removes the need to re-do the entire sync operation.